Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey is a summer Olympic sport.
 The competition is organized by the International Field Hockey Federation (Fédération Internationale de Hockey, FIH).
 The International Ice Hockey Federation includes more than 116 countries.

-There is a variety of indoor field hockey - indoor hockey, which is considered a separate sport, and differs not only in coverage, but also in the smaller size of the site and the number of players in each team.
+There is a type of indoor field hockey - indoor hockey, which is considered a separate sport and is distinguished not only by its surface, but also by the smaller size of the site and the number of players on each team.

 Story